maxime-tournier/maxime-tournier.github.com/notes/cps.md

 ```

-# TODO Partitioned CPS
+# Partitioned CPS

-In CPS form, all calls are tail calls, which can be implemented as
+In CPS form all calls are tail calls, which can be implemented as
 jumps: we can execute CPS programs without a stack.
 However, we may
 want to keep a stack *e.g.* for separate compilation.
 In this case, it
 is often useful to separate CPS terms originating from source
 abstractions (for which we may want to keep a call stack) and the ones
 introduced by the conversion, representing control flow (which we may
 implement as jumps).
+Symmetrically, applications can be partitioned
+into user calls (function calls) and continuation calls (jumps).

 # References